What is Data Integration?

 Make it Scalable

 Consider the scalability and performance requirements of your organization.
-As data volumes grow, your integration architecture should be able to handle increased loads without degradation in performance.
+As data volumes grow, your system architecture should be able to handle increased loads without degradation in performance.
 Opt for a scalable integration architecture that can handle data growth without performance bottlenecks.
 This may involve using distributed systems, cloud-based solutions, or data warehousing technologies designed for scalability.

 Pay Attention to Security and Compliance